mdashko/managment-app/README.md

 ## 📋 Description

-This is a single-page application (SPA) built with Angular 17, designed to provide a comprehensive management solution.
-The application leverages the latest Angular features and follows modern development practices.
+This is a single-page application (SPA) built with Angular 17, designed for comprehensive train component management.
+It provides an intuitive interface to manage train components, leveraging the latest Angular features and modern development practices.

 ## 🚀 Features